-- Pedestrian Zone with Sidewalk 36 to 54-foot wide zone that includes a Landscape Panel, sidewalk, Linear Park, and building zone. - Landscape Panel A minimum of 8-foot wide panel for landscaping.
+• Pedestrian Zone with Sidewalk (as shown from left to right) - 36 to 54-foot wide zone that includes a Landscape Panel, sidewalk, Linear Park, and building zone.

+- Landscape Panel A minimum of 8-foot wide panel for landscaping.
 Street trees should be evenly spaced and understory vegetation should include hardy shrubs and ground cover.
 Street lights should be sited between trees to minimize conflicts with branches.
 Amenities such as bicycle racks, bus shelters, seating areas, and other furnishings may be located in paved areas between street trees. - Sidewalk A 6-foot sidewalk adjacent to the landscape panel.
 Walkway surfaces should be constructed from high-quality, pedestrian-friendly materials, and have well-defined edges.
-A 1-foot VDOT maintenance buffer should be included in the right-of-way. - Linear Park A 10 to 20-foot wide Linear Park.
-This area is designated for programmed activity areas such as playgrounds, plazas, kiosks, and social gathering spaces. - Building Zone A 12 to 20-foot building zone including space for building access and amenities as well as a through lane for pedestrians that is a minimum of 6-foot wide.
+An additional 1-foot VDOT maintenance buffer should be included in the right-of-way.

+- Linear Park A 10 to 20-foot wide Linear Park.
+This area is designated for programmed activity areas such as playgrounds, plazas, kiosks, and social gathering spaces. - Building Zone A 12 to 20-foot building zone including space for building access and amenities as well as a through lane for pedestrians that is a minimum of 6-feet wide on both sides of the street.
 When ground-level retail use is provided in a building, the building zone may be used for retail browsing or outdoor dining.
 Residential uses may have stoops, porches and/or stairs within this zone.
 Supplemental plantings (to include shade and flowering trees, shrubs, flowering plants, ground cover, and grasses) may also be located in the building zone.
-In all cases, a 6-foot wide pedestrian route must be maintained between the building zone and the Linear Park.
+In all cases, a 6-foot wide pedestrian route must be maintained between the building zone and the Linear Park. - Central portion of the Livability Spine this area includes on-street parking and drive lanes, and is located between the Pedestrian Zone with Walkway and the Pedestrian Zone with Sidewalk.